Azure/tech-connect-migration-lab/MongoDB-vCore/docs/4-mongodb-lab-instructions-migration-online.md

    Next, type +++sudo nano /usr/local/bin/new_sales_generator.sh+++ and press enter.
    ![console4](./media/console4.png?raw=true)

    A text editor will open.
 Use arrow keys to navigate to where MONGO_CONNECTION is defined (line 4).
-Erase current value and replace it with source VM MongoDB connection string by typing +++"mongodb://127.0.0.1:27017/?replicaSet=rs0"+++.
+Erase current value and replace it with the source VM MongoDB connection string by typing +++"mongodb://127.0.0.1:27017/?replicaSet=rs0"+++.
    ![console6](./media/console6.png?raw=true)

    The result should look as follows: